-Looking for the best gravel bike priced between £1,000 and £2,000?
-We might have the answer in our roundup of all the best gravel bikes we have tested in this price bracket.
-We've tried and tested all of these bikes, from the capable adventure steeds to the all-rounders, here are our top rated.
+If you're after a super-versatile drop-bar bike priced between £1,000 and £2,000, we might have the answer in our roundup of all the best gravel bikes we have tested in this price bracket.
+We've tried and tested all of these bikes, from the capable adventure steeds to the all-rounders, and these are our top-rated.

 Bergamont Grandurance 6

 The Bergamont Grandurance 6 is a well equipped aluminium gravel bike or ‘all-road’ bike.
 It’s decent value and has got a striking paint job, if not paired with the most progressive geometry.
 This is a classic endurance road bike with allowances for gravel tyres, mudguards and racks but for the price, I think it’ll make any owner a great weekend gravel adventure bike that will commute with ease on the weekdays too.

 Canyon’s new aluminium Grail adventure and gravel bike is a huge amount of fun on twisty trails and is able to provide good speed on a wide variety of surfaces, from road to gravel tracks.
 It’s also great value, as you’d expect from Canyon and is well specced, though I’d prefer to see a sub-compact chainset for tackling steep off-road climbs or laden with bikepacking equipment.

 Nukeproof Digger Pro